openmobilehub/react-native-omh-auth/packages/plugin-google/README.md

 :::

-Interacting with the Google provider follows the same pattern as other providers since they all implement the `AuthModule` interface.
+Interacting with the Google provider follows the same pattern as other providers since they all implement the `IAuthModule` interface.
 For a comprehensive list of available methods, refer to the [Quick Start](https://special-barnacle-93vn82m.pages.github.io/docs/getting-started#sign-in) guide.

 ## License